lvillasen/RedPitaya-Generate-Acquire-App/README.md

 Open the file index.html with any browser and type the IP or rp-xxxxxx.local address of your RedPitaya Board

-Follow the instruccions on the web page
+Connect ADC1 to DAC1 and follow the instruccions on the web page

 ## Web Page